 As for horses that do well in the midst of action and combat, the Turkoman breed should be your top pick.
 It has good stability and can get out of tight spots thanks to its lean figure and good agility.
 They are also blessed with high durability.

-Finally, the perfect riding horse, the one that can go long distances without tiring and hold much on them without showing a sign of lethargy, is the Missouri Fox Trotter specie.
-Their tough built is ideal for a working horse class.
+Finally, the perfect riding horse, the one that can go long distances without tiring and hold much on them without showing a sign of lethargy, is the Missouri Fox Trotter species.
+Their tough build is ideal for a working horse class.
+Sadly, you can only purchase these horses from stables.
+They can’t be found and tamed in the wild.